captbaritone/jordaneldredge.com/_posts/2016-06-22-listen-faster.md

 summary: "I’ve added the equivalent of 30 hours to my week, all dedicated to reading and listening."
 summary_image: /images/listen-faster.jpg
+tags: ["opinion"]
 ---

 ![Using Overcast, Pocket and Dream Reader to listen faster](/images/listen-faster.jpg)
-*Using Overcast, Pocket and Dream Reader to listen faster*
+_Using Overcast, Pocket and Dream Reader to listen faster_

 Podcasts, long-form news articles, blog posts and books are all great ways to learn but it can be hard to carve out time in your day for all the information